Stackclash/5e-vault/4. World Almanac/NPCs/Exethanter.md

 "actions":
 - "desc": "Melee Spell Attack: dice: d20+12 (+12 to hit), reach 5 ft., one creature.\
     \ Hit: dice: 3d6|avg (3d6) cold damage.
 The target must succeed on a DC\
-    \ 18 Constitution saving throw or be paralyzed for 1 minute.
-The target can repeat\
+    \ 18 Constitution saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
-    \ the saving throw at the end of each of its turns, ending the effect on itself\
+    \ for 1 minute.
+The target can repeat the saving throw at the end of each of its\
-    \ on a success."
+    \ turns, ending the effect on itself on a success."
   "name": "Paralyzing Touch"
 "legendary_actions":
 - "desc": "Exethanter casts a cantrip."